Hotspot Shield vs. NordVPN – Testing Two Innovative VPNs

 Round 1: Hydra vs. NordLynx

 A VPN protocol is a set of networking rules and instructions for how a VPN encrypts and routes your traffic.
-In short, it gets to dictate how fast and secure your VPN connection can be.
+In short, it dictates how fast and secure your VPN connection can be.
 So, how good were Hotspot Shield and NordVPN’s proprietary protocols?

 Let’s start with a quick overview of Hydra and NordLynx: